CraigorTheMighty/BlueNoise/README.md

 Dependencies
 ============

-Uses the DevIL library (https://openil.sourceforge.net/download.php) to load source images.
+Uses the DevIL library (https://openil.sourceforge.net/download.php) to save destination images.
 DevIL is licensed under LGPL 2.1.
 The relevant headers, .libs, .dlls are included in this repository.

 Uses libKTX (https://github.com/KhronosGroup/KTX-Software/releases/) to save .ktx outputs. libKTX is licensed under the Apache 2.0 license.
 The relevant headers, .libs, .dlls are included in this repository.